Skip to main content

 The cost for Susan to replace the vase wiped out all the money that her business had in the bank, and then some.
 She was forced to let her employees go, and she had to begin building her business once again from scratch.

-Forming an LLC is a good first step toward protecting yourself, your family, and your business.
+Forming an LLC is a good first step toward protecting yourself, your family, and your small business.
 In order to completely guard against a lawsuit or claim, however, make sure you have general and professional liability insurance as well.
 Learn more about small business insurance and how it can help you protect everything you have worked hard to build.

 Protect the business you’ve worked so hard to build.
 Get a fast, free quote and your business could be covered today.